The University of the Arts; 320 South Broad Street; Philadelphia, Pennsylvania 19102; 1.800.616.ARTS

 Director Emerita: Susan Glazer

-Professor Emeriti: Terry Applebaum, Jane Bedno, Donald Chittum, Sharon Church, William Daley (University Distinguished Professor), John DeWitt, Inge Druckrey, Richard Felton, Alida Fish, Kenneth Hiebert (Honorary D.F.A. – 2013), Jeanne Jaffe, Steven Jay, Elsa Johnson, Lois Johnson, David Kettner, Richard Lawn, Gerald Nichols, Barry Parker, Tom Porett, Peter Rose, Michael Rossman, Evan Solot, Peter Stambler, Robert Stein, Richard Stetser, Barbara Suplee, Stephen Tarantal, Susan Viguers
+Professor Emeriti: Terry Applebaum, Larry Bach, Jay Baker, Jane Bedno, Charles Burnette, Donald Chittum, Sharon Church, William Daley (University Distinguished Professor), John DeWitt, Inge Druckrey, Richard Felton, Alida Fish, Nancy Heller, Kenneth Hiebert (Honorary D.F.A. – 2013), J. David Howey, Jeanne Jaffe, Steven Jay, Elsa Johnson, Lois Johnson, David Kettner, Richard Lawn, Rod McCormick, Gerald Nichols, Barry Parker, Tom Porett, Peter Rose, Michael Rossman, Mara Scrupe, Warren Seelig, Patty Smith, Evan Solot, Peter Stambler, Robert Stein, Richard Stetser, Barb Suplee, Stephen Tarantal, Susan Viguers

 Office of Student Financial Services